Meteor-Community-Packages/Meteor-CollectionFS/README.md

 be a new collection in your MongoDB database with the name "cfs.images.filerecord".
 We've also told it to store the files in `~/uploads` on the local filesystem.

-Your FS.Collection variable does not necessarily have to be global on the client or the server, but be sure to give it the same name (the first argument) on both the client and the server.
+Your FS.Collection and FS.Store variables do not necessarily have to be global on the client or the server, but be sure to give them the same name (the first argument in each constructor) on both the client and the server.

 _If you're using a storage adapter that requires sensitive information such as access keys, we recommend supplying that information using environment variables.